hubertrybka/vae-annealing/README.md

  Cyclical annealing is enabled by instantiating the Annealer with cyclical=True parameter.
 When this is done, every time the step counter (current_step) reaches total_steps, it's value is set to zero.
 The annealing cycle starts over again until it is disabled.

  The cyclical annealing functionality can be disabled (or enabled) during the course of training by passing False (or True) vale to the Annealer.cyclical_setter() method.
-An example of cyclical annealing being disabled during it's second cycle is illustrated below:
+An example of cyclical annealing being **disabled at epoch 30** and **enabled again at epoch 70** is illustrated below:
  ```
  annealing_agent = Annealer(slope_length, shape='cosine', cyclical=True)
  # instantiating annealing agent with cyclical annealing functionality